 I knew things were on the change when I first saw the likes of Mortal Kombat (1992) from Midway and Pitfighter (1990) from Atari Games in their arcade form, they had a kind of photo graphical realism to the characters and techniques and it wasn’t just a drawn or modeled character anymore.
 What will come next in the future of video games?

-The likes of digital FMV sequences and well-known actors also started to impress me within games as it brought forward, that more movie interactive experience, games like The X-Files Game (1998) from Hyperbole Studios, Wing Commander III: Heart of the Tiger developed and released by Origin Systems (1994) and Wing Commander IV: The Price of Freedom (1996) from Origin Systems and Electronic Arts are a few fine examples.
+The likes of digital full-motion video (FMV) sequences and well-known actors also started to impress me within games as it brought forward, that more interactive movie experience, games like Erica (2019) from Flavourworks, The X-Files Game (1998) from Hyperbole Studios, Wing Commander III: Heart of the Tiger developed and released by Origin Systems (1994) and Wing Commander IV: The Price of Freedom (1996) from Origin Systems and Electronic Arts are a few fine examples.

-These games made it to PlayStation in the early days of this Sony product, but were originally meant for the PC and Microsoft Windows platforms, amongst other platforms.
+Some of these games made it to PlayStation in the early days of the Sony product, but were originally created for the PC and Microsoft Windows platforms, amongst other platforms.
 These titles alone starred the following talent:

 Gillian Anderson – Dana Scully